spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 The refresh token is passed as an environment variable as it is a secret and shouldn't be passed in plaintext.
 It is recommended to set the secret up from an external source, for example from a properly secured local file, then use `cat my-spatial-refresh-token` in the command above to avoid storing it in your command history.

-## Deploying the Deployment Pool in the cloud
+## Deploy the deployment pool in the cloud

-As in the quickstart, we will need a kubernetes configuration file to run the Deployment Pool in our cluster.
+As in the quickstart, we will need a kubernetes configuration file to run the deployment pool in our cluster.
 Update the included `deployment-pool.yaml` to replace `[your project id]` where required.

-As the Deployment Pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
+As the deployment pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
 We will use Kubernetes configmaps for this purpose so the files can be mounted alongside a pod.

-### Launch Configuration
+### Launch configuration

 This file should already exist in your SpatialOS project directory.
 The default name is `default_launch.json`.
 Upload it as a config map in Kubernetes so this file can be mounted later.
 If your file is not called "default_launch.json" you may need to edit the Kubernetes configuration before deploying.